rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

         this concept, when Aineko talks about exploiting the halting states in the human mind.
-On a related note, I once heard Stross talk about how to write superintelligences, and he gave an illustrative example, paraphrased: "When I need to take my cat to the vet, I bring out the cat carrier.
+On a related note, I once heard Stross talk about how to write superintelligences, and he gave an illustrative example, paraphrased: \"When I need to take my cat to the vet, I bring out the cat carrier.
 The cat knows what this means, and then runs for the cat door.
-He is then *very* surprised to discover that it's closed and locked.
+He is then *very* surprised to discover that it\'s closed and locked.
 To him, these two events are totally coincedental.
-I think that it's easy to write a story about a superintelligence: just have any humans that try to act against it constantly surprised by apparent coincidences that turn out to all have been the superintelligence's fault in the end."
+I think that it\'s easy to write a story about a superintelligence: just have any humans that try to act against it constantly surprised by apparent coincidences that turn out to all have been the superintelligence\'s fault in the end.\"
 -   [The Shaper/Mechanist
     Stories](http://en.wikipedia.org/wiki/Shaper/Mechanist_universe) by
     [Bruce Sterling](http://en.wikipedia.org/wiki/Bruce_Sterling) is,
     for me, basically technologically heavy teenage male power fantasy porn.
-That's probably just me, though; there's a lot of very thoughtful stuff in here, like discussions about the necessity of intelligence for a technologically advance species.
+That\'s probably just me, though; there\'s a lot of very thoughtful stuff in here, like discussions about the necessity of intelligence for a technologically advance species.
 It also does a really fantastic job of showing how relatively normal people could